zaps166/NFSIISE/README.md

 ### Information:
 * This game can run on ARM devices, also on Android.
 Only **32-bit little-endian** CPUs are supported.
-* The performance is lower than the original assembly code.
+* The performance is a bit lower than the original assembly code.
-* It can be less stable than assembly code due to possible translation bugs.
+* May be less stable than assembly code due to possible translation bugs.

 ### Requirements:
-* SDL2 (32-bit) and OpenGL (32-bit),
+* SDL2 (32-bit) and OpenGL (32-bit).
-* target must be 32-bit little-endian,
+* Clang compiler (must generate 32-bit output).
-* GCC 4.9 or higher (currently Clang is not supported).

 ### Compilation: